 And, you can personalize your mobile site version too, if you want.

 2. It Doesn’t Reflect Your Brand

 This one should be straightforward.
 Your website promotes your business online 24/7.
-If you’ve rebranded recently, if your photography style changed and evolved, if you’re offering new products and services to your customers – your website should reflect and advocate that change.
+If you’ve rebranded recently, if your photography style changed and evolved, or even if you’re offering new products and services to your customers – your website should reflect and advocate that change.
 Otherwise, you’re attracting the wrong type of clients, those who are after your old type of work.
-Which brings us to reason #3.
+This brings us to reason #3.